dasch-swiss/dsp-api/docs/03-endpoints/api-v2/ontology-information.md

 It is possible to replace all cardinalities on properties used by a class.
 If it succeeds the request will effectively replace all direct cardinalities of the class as specified.
 That is, it removes all the cardinalities from the class and replaces them with the submitted cardinalities.
 Meaning that, if no cardinalities are submitted (i.e. the request contains no `rdfs:subClassOf`), the class is left with no cardinalities.

 The request will fail if any of the "Pre-Update Checks" fails.
 A partial update of the ontology will not be performed.

 #### Pre-Update Checks

-* _Ontology Check_
+- _Ontology Check_
-    * Any given cardinality on a property must be included in any of the existing cardinalities for the same property of the super-classes.
+    - Any given cardinality on a property must be included in any of the existing cardinalities for the same property of the super-classes.
-    * Any given cardinality on a property must include the effective cardinalities for the same property of all subclasses, taking into account the respective inherited cardinalities from the class hierarchy of the subclasses.
+    - Any given cardinality on a property must include the effective cardinalities for the same property of all subclasses, taking into account the respective inherited cardinalities from the class hierarchy of the subclasses.
-* _Consistency Check with existing data_
+- _Consistency Check with existing data_
-    * Given that instances of the class or any of its subclasses exist then these instances are checked if they conform to the given cardinality.
+    - Given that instances of the class or any of its subclasses exist, then these instances are checked if they conform to the given cardinality.

 !!! note "Subproperty handling for cardinality pre-update checks"
     The Pre-Update check does not take into account any `subproperty` relations between the properties.
     Every cardinality is checked against only the given property and not its subproperties, neither in the ontology nor the consistency check with existing data.
     This means that currently it is necessary to maintain the cardinalities on all subproperties of a property in sync with the cardinalities on the superproperty.

 ```
 HTTP PUT to http://host/v2/ontologies/cardinalities